 Economic growth is traditionally perceived as the solution to the socio-economic ills of poverty, unemployment and more generally underdevelopment.
 However, economic growth is also accompanied by increased pressure on and, over time, deterioration of the natural environment.
 The objective of this course is to explore the relationship between economic growth and the natural environment.
 While the concept of economic growth occupies a central place in economic policy-making, we will discuss whether economic growth is compatible with the sustainable-development worldview adopted by the UN and many other global and local economic actors.
 Sustainable development emphasizes the need to embark upon a development path that not only takes into account the environmental, social and economic needs of the present generation, but also those of future ones.
-Prerequisites: 101 and 102.
+Prerequisite: ECON 101 and 102.

 A general category used only in the evaluation of transfer credit.

 An essential activity in any science is the systematic testing of theory against fact.
 Economics is no exception.
 This course develops and uses the statistical techniques that are essential for the analysis of economic problems.
 These techniques allow for testing of hypothesis, estimating magnitudes and prediction.
-Prerequisites: 301 and 302.
+Prerequisite: ECON 301 and 302.

 A general category used only in the evaluation of transfer credit.

 A critical inquiry into the methodological and ideological foundations of modern economics through the study of development of economic thought from the 16th century to the "Keynesian Revolution."
 It is an attempt to understand economic theorizing in response to the existing social conditions, and to become familiar with the foundations of the main strands of contemporary economic thought.
 In a study of mercantilism, classical liberalism, socialism, and institutionalism, the development of the concepts of wealth, value, and distribution and the methodological and ideological vantage points of different schools of thought, and intellectual giants such as Smith, Ricardo, Malthus, Marx, Jevons, Marshall, and Veblen will be examined.
-Prerequisite: 301 or 302.
+Prerequisite: ECON 301.

 The role money plays in determining economic outcomes, such as the level of employment, the aggregate price level, and the rate of economic growth, is one of the more controversial issues in economics.
 To get a handle on these controversies, this course explores the institutional structure of the U.S. monetary system, including the Federal Reserve, the body charged with the conduct of U.S. monetary policy.
 Then, the course compares and contrasts different perspectives on the role money plays in economic activity.
 The goal is to combine knowledge of the institutional structure of the U.S. monetary system with an understanding of the various theoretical perspectives on monetary theory in order to gain some insight into the difficult issues facing the conduct of successful monetary policy.
 This course builds towards simulated Federal Reserve Open Market Committee Meetings, in which students will form their own opinions about the influence monetary policy has on the rates of inflation, unemployment, economic growth and the distribution of income.
-Prerequisite: 301.
+Prerequisite: ECON 301.

 The current context of globalization and regionalization is characterized by various patterns of development; most developing countries have been increasingly engaged in the liberalization of their economies; however, some of these countries have been experiencing fast economic growth, while other developing countries have been stagnating economically.
 This course is designed to survey and explain the economic successes and failures of developing countries over the past couple of decades in light of contemporary economic theory and through the use of case studies of specific developing regions.
-Prerequisite: 301.
+Prerequisite: ECON 301.